 Are we on our own or could there still be a kind of support for things that we value most, for morality and beauty and the sense we have that our lives have meaning and purpose?
 Does the material world, apart from the specifically human context, have its own angels and potential demons?

 Truth, goodness, beauty – the transcendental properties of being

 In several posts I have been following Walter Wink’s interpretation of angels.
 They are the powers described in the New Testament as thrones, principalities, authorities, etc. Visible products of human activity, they also have a spiritual side or, as Wink calls it, a “within.”
 They are institutions customs, communities, all the things that make it possible for us to be who we are.
 They are created good, but they can become demonic.

 Wink’s emphasis on these human creations (which make us as much as we make them) seems to be too limiting.
 He hints about angels of the non-human world but doesn’t get much beyond hints.
 In this post I want to expand on those hints.
 I want to affirm that angels exist independently of human activity, not in a world of their own but as powers of the cosmos.
 There is meaning in the cosmos other than what humans make.

 I’m looking to what the philosophers of the Middle Ages called the transcendental properties of being.
 Transcendental properties are properties that everything has just because it is.
 These properties stretch across, transcend, all categories.
 Among these properties are truth, goodness, and beauty.
-I think they could also be names of angels, angels of a cold, indifferent universe, making it a cosmos, giving a kind of support to the world of human meaning.
+I think they could also be names of angels, making a cosmos instead of a cold, indifferent universe, giving a kind of support to the world of human meaning.

 Support for science from the Angel of Truth.